jonpz/bappster/readme.md

 ## bappster

+If a web log is a blog, why isn't a web app a bapp?
 A silly little webapp bolierplate built with the [Laravel framework](https://laravel.com).

 ## License